 4. Timing is everything.

 What day is it?
 Texting your college kids on the weekend may lower your chance of a quick response.
-One college freshman admitted, “When my parents text me I always read it but 9 out of 10 times I wait and usually forget to respond for a couple days.
+One college freshman admitted, “When my parents text me, I always read it, but 9 out of 10 times, I wait and usually forget to respond for a couple of days.
 Especially if I get a text Thursday through Saturday.”

 And, finally, remember that kids don’t love it when we text them for no reason, so make sure your texts have a purpose.

 What Your Kids are REALLY Saying: 36 Popular Expressions

 Advice From Moms: The Art of the “Blurt Text”